Poikilos/integratoredu/README.md

 For release notes, see a release or the "etc" folder.

 ## Changes
+* (2017-10-31) changed moment requirement from "moment" to "moment-timezone" and did npm install moment-timezone (see https://momentjs.com/timezone/docs/ )
 * (2017-10-30) removed use of deprecated endTimeString global in is_after_school
 * (2017-10-30) eliminate use of deprecated startTime and endTime globals (changing local_end_time was changing startTime anyway)
 * (2017-10-30) made universal change-section-settings which can change any setting that is directly in the section's object in settings (does check change-section-settings permission of that section for current user's group)